John Canoe: Origin of John Canoe

 Despite this internal conflict he remained a middleman of the Brandenburgers and, with their support, led a two-year conflict against neighbouring Dutch and British bases.
 In the course of this war, he attacked the neighbouring British trading post Fort Metal Cross at Dixcove, which was seriously damaged.
 In the course of these events he was able not only to provide support for his private army (warriors of the Ashanti (Asante) and Wassa), but also was able to provide support to his local population of Ahanta people and the local brokers against the Dixcove traders and the Dutch base Butre recourse.

-January Conny had a large number of muskets and cannons, with which he repelled several attacks by the Dutch.
-Supposedly he commanded at that time an army of 20,000 men.
-In 1724, after seven years of control of the fortress, he gave up and withdrew from the Brandenburger Gold Coast, defeated by the Fante troops led by an Asafo.
+January Conny had a large number of muskets and cannons, with which he repelled several conquests by the Dutch.
+He commanded at that time an army of around 20,000 men.
+In 1724, after seven years of control of the fortress, he gave up and withdrew from the Brandenburger Gold Coast, later to be defeated by the Fante roops led by an Asafo.
 After the capture of Prince's Town, John Kenu vanished into obscurity, possibly escaping to Kumasi, the capital of his Asante allies.

 In addition, Jan Conny was one of the three or four large African traders of the 18th century in Ghana.
 Jan Conny, John Kabes and Thomas Ewusi and an unknown man in command of large private armies and wrapped as a national wholesaler a significant part of trade (and hence also of the slave trade) with the Europeans on the Gold Coast.